ParthMaybeNerd/ParthMaybeNerd/README.md

 - 👋 Hi, I’m @ParthMaybeNerd
-- 👀 I’m interested in- Java,C++, DSA
+- 👀 I’m interested in the wide field of Cloud Computing and DevOps.
-- 🌱 I’m currently learning DSA, OOP
+- 🌱 I’m currently learning about AWS, Docker, Kubernetes and containerisation.
-- 💞️ I’m looking to collaborate on anything basic that you find it lazy to do
+- 💞️ I’m looking to collaborate on anything basic that you find it lazy to do.
-- 📫 How to reach me at X: @ayeeparth
+- 📫 Reach me at LinkedIn: https://www.linkedin.com/in/parthpandhe/

 <!---
 ParthMaybeNerd/ParthMaybeNerd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.